foolscapcon/foolscap-newsletter/_emails/2019-04-02-join-us-at-norwescon.md

 ---

 ### We Will Have a Table at Norwescon
 We will be at Norwescon with Foolscap colored M&M's.
-If you would like to help convey the expirence of Foolscap to prospectives, [reply to the newsletter](mailto:info@foolscap.org) and we will get in touch.
+This is a great chance to get in front of like-minded people.
+If you would like to help, [reply to the newsletter](mailto:info@foolscap.org) and we will get in touch.

 ### Foolscap Feedback - Now with Prizes!
-Reply to this newsletter with answers these questions by May 1st to enter a drawing 20$ Gift Card for a local bookstore.
+Reply to this newsletter with answers these questions by May 1st to enter a drawing (powered by random.org) 20$ Gift Card for a local bookstore.
 - What did you enjoy from Foolscap 2019?
 - What would you would change for Foolscap 2020?